CapeSoft RightReports

 It is possible for you to export a Report from RightReports into an XML format, and to import such a report again too.
 The idea here is to make reports portable.
 For example, this feature enables you to export a report, send the resulting XML file to a client, and he or she can then import the report into their system with minimal fuss.
 In addition, by exporting a report, you ensure that you have a saved copy in case you need to revert back to it for whatever reason.
 Re-importing an exported report also mimics the copy-paste action.

-Note that this feature requires require XFiles 1.61 or later.
-To enable this feature, you need to take the following steps:
+Note that this feature requires require XFiless1.61 or later1.61 or later.
+To enable this feature, you need to take the following steps: import export

 Importing Reports from a TXR File